sinonjs/fake-timers/README.md

 without arguments.

 #### Automatically incrementing mocked time
-Since version 2.0 Lolex supports the possibility to attach the faked timers to any change in the real system time.
+Since version 2.0 FakeTimers supports the possibility to attach the faked timers to any change in the real system time.
 This basically means you no longer need to `tick()` the clock in a situation where you won't know **when** to call `tick()`.